-Cafe Miels are delicious honey and cinnamon lattes, but getting to a coffee shop isn’t always an option.
-This infused miel milk will make your home-brewed coffee taste like a coffee house treat.
+Café con Miel is a delicious honey and cinnamon latte, but getting to a coffee shop isn’t always an option.
+This infused cinnamon honey miel milk will make your home-brewed coffee taste like a coffee house treat.

-Warm milk over medium-low heat.
+Warm milk in a small saucepan over medium-low heat.
 You want the milk hot, but not bubbling.

 Whisk in the honey until it’s dissolved.